 Colorado River Basin

 The Colorado River flows for approximately 1,450 miles and provides water to seven states in the Western U.S. that are part of the Colorado River Basin.
 Divided into two regions; the Upper Basin includes Colorado, New Mexico, Utah, and Wyoming; and the Lower Basin includes Arizona, California, and Nevada.
 It also provides water to Mexico.
+Colorado receives 40% of its water supply from the Colorado River.
 It runs through the Rocky Mountains and into the deserts of the Southwest and provides a critical natural resource for agriculture, municipalities, outdoor recreation, hydropower generation, Tribal Nations, and drinking water for several of the country’s largest cities including Denver, Phoenix, and Los Angeles.

 As the Southwestern U.S. continues to face compounded severe drought years, leading to less water available to use, Colorado and the other Basin states are working together to create solutions to our water supply and demand challenges proactively.
 This includes negotiating a post-2026 river operations agreement while working within the existing legal framework, and investigating new tools to better prepare for any future uncertainties.